-The research of our unit is based on studies of the mechanisms of genetic plasticity, including genetic recombination between HEVs, and the impact of genetic exchanges on viral biodiversity, emergence and pathogenicity.
+The research of our unit focuses on the mechanisms of genetic plasticity, including genetic recombination between HEVs and the impact of genetic exchanges on viral biodiversity, emergence and pathogenicity.